Research Funding

 Climate change is driving new political and economic realities for countries and businesses worldwide.
 Many large US corporations are integrating climate change into their business strategies in response to pressures from regulatory authorities, environmental activists, and climate-conscious investors and consumers.
 While their efforts seem progressive, a closer look reveals that firms are committed only to greenhouse gas (GHG) emissions from their production and energy consumption (Scope 1 and 2 emissions, respectively).
 They largely ignore indirect (Scope 3) emissions produced along their supply chains, which form most of their total GHG emissions.
 For example, the Natural Resources Defense Council (NRDC) reports that P&G’s commitments to halve pollution by 2030 only apply to its Scope 1 and 2 emissions.
 NRDC alleges that this target only represents 2% of P&G’s total GHG emissions if Scope 3 emissions are considered.
 Lilian’s project examines whether and how US firms reduce their carbon footprints to tackle global climate change and evaluates their real and financial implications.
 Her research provides robust evidence that firms actively outsource their carbon emissions to overseas suppliers as domestic pressure to reduce emissions intensifies, leading to greater risks and lower valuations.

-Evaluation of Wage Subsidies for Public Corporations during COVID-19 using Legislative and Accounting Disclosures
+Evaluation of Wage Subsidies for Public Corporations Based on Legislative and Accounting Disclosures

 Principal Investigator: Amin Mawani